pwkraft/letter/_extensions/letter/typst-template.typ

   v(0.5cm)

+  // Add the subject line, if any. if subject != none {
+    pad(right: 10%, strong(subject))
+    v(0.2cm)
+  }

   // Add opening salutation
   if opening != none {
     opening
-    v(0.2cm)
-  }

-  // Add the subject line, if any. if subject != none {
-    pad(right: 10%, strong("Re: " + subject))
   }

   // Add body and name.